 Inspired and grateful I left this special location.

 : Mumbai 2010 – Physical body has no matter :

 It happened during the event with a young and at the time unknown, still humble Indian master who had crossed my path.
-Together with a few others, I belonged to his team of initiates, who provided energy transfers to participants of the meditation session.
-These blessings were always beautiful and enriching experiences for me, as recipient as well as giver.
-Also this evening in Mumbai: after receiving the energy transfer “my self” had dissolved.
+Together with a few others, I belonged to his team of initiates, who provided energy transfers to participants during a meditation event in Mumbai.
 As corny as it may sound, after receiving the energy transfer, the ‘me’ dissolved.
 Divine essence melted into all of my cells.
 Although it was very powerful – triggering spontaneous tears and hefty heart beats – I was also immediately enveloped by the finest and gentlest energies.
 I felt as if I had been opened to the universe.
 In fact, given the infinite amount of serenity and love that streamed through me, I could have embraced the whole cosmos.
 In this state, I began to move amongst the guests.
 I experienced absolute timelessness and peace.
 But also strong energy waves and crystal-clear consciousness when I moved from one person to another to share the transfer.
 My expanded perception made me realise who had a more receptive constitution and who did not.
 I was in a glorious, mind-blowing state.
-When mediation and satsang were over, I was still high on energy.
+After the mediation and satsang, I was still high on energy.
 I kind of swam in light to the dinner buffet.
 While holding a plate with delicacies and popping a piece into my mouth, I suddenly had this flash: